fqueiruga/podcaster/NOTES.md

 - The components are grouped by page.
 Any reusable component will go into a *src/components/common* folder.
 - The main routes are declared in the App component.
 Nested routes are declared at page level.

+## Retrieving information from the API

+- The podcast list is initialized in the App component, and passed down to all views via props.
+- The podcasts are stored normalized, in an Object that has the podcast IDs as keys.
+- Improved and tested the *formatDuration* function, to cover more edge cases.